arahi7860/mongo-intro/readme.md

 > db.restaurants.count()
 ```

-> Note that there's no `yelp` key in the last record.
+> Note that there's no `cuisine` key in the last record.
 Does that matter?

 ## [Primary key](http://docs.mongodb.org/manual/reference/glossary/#term-primary-key) (5 min / 1:25)